Bellingham Technical College | Field Guide 2022

 Bellingham Technical College (BTC) has trained students for in-demand, high-paying

-careers for more than 60 years.
-We provide hands-on, industry-led instruction in programs
+careers for more than 65 years.
+We provide hands-on, rigorous instruction in programs

 such as advanced manufacturing, engineering, nursing and accounting.
 For example,

-Each year, about 3,790 students of all ages and backgrounds turn to BTC for education
+Each year, more than 3,800 students of all ages and backgrounds turn to BTC for education

 and training.
 Whether students are 16 or 60, just out of high school or working adults,

-serves a large number of lower-income students and students who are the first in their
+college that serves a large number of lower-income students and students who are the

-families to attend college, BTC is key to creating social and economic mobility for
+first in their families to attend college, BTC is key to creating social and economic

 Key Facts